 It was an emergency addition to the WPS schedule, added in late May after St. Louis Athletica owner Jeff Cooper defaulted on his payroll and abruptly folded his club in mid-season.
 The Breakers were scheduled to play Athletica at home on Saturday, June 5th the week after the team shut down.
 A strong (by WPS standards) pre-sale of around 5,000 tickets went up in smoke and the match was cancelled.

 The only available date to plug the hole in the schedule was on a Wednesday night in August against the Beat.
 The marketing budget was gone.
 The game didn’t appear on any of our team’s printed marketing collateral, produced months before the season.
 The Wednesday night date was such a loser, we instructed our sales staff to ignore the game altogether and focus all of their efforts on our remaining weekend dates.
 We would have drawn better playing on the moon on New Year’s Eve.

 It was the smallest crowd in the history of the Breakers – about 1,500 fans.
+I announced over 3,200 as an act of impotent vengeance at Jeff Cooper for costing us a 5,000+ paid gate for the cancelled Athletica match.
 Among those few who did show up were 20 or so core members of the Breakers supporters group, the Riptide.